shephaliranjan/espresso-bootcamp/README.md

 3. Add a test that tests server unavailable error

 #####Description:
 Responses need to be built out using GSON library.
+Don't include raw json in your tests.